SchoolOfCode/website-challenge-TaniaY21/ReadMe.md

 ```
 I was unable to find a solution to this problem despite some serious Googling.
 From what I read, the `fixed` position takes the element "*out of flow*", but I don't know how to fix that.

-# Second week
+## Second week

 I changed the code since after we learned about flexbox I thought it would be easier to use that for my entire layout instead, and it really was!

-But I still had issues since sometimes none of the modifiers (`justify-content` or `align-items` worked even though they were in flex containers...)
+I still had issues with `position: fixed;` for my navbar since it doesn't work when using flexbox (I wanted the navbar to scroll/stick to the top as I go down the page).
+In the end I gave up trying to have that feature haha.

-ß
+I  had other issues  with flexbox but I had a meeting with Max and she helped me so much, so lovely and supportive!!!
+Thank you <3